 When I found out that Rachel from The Girl With the White Parasol was hosting a Barbara Stanwyck Blogathon, I chomped at the bit to participate.
 I love Stanny, pure and simple.
 She not only changed the way women demonstrated their power in the film, but she’s also gutsy, gorgeous, and persuasive in a very unconventional way.

-Stanny brought a unique kind of dynamism to the Suspense & Noir landscape.
-She’s got a face bred with burning spirit and animal coolness, that exudes a subtle psychology ferocious independence, and dramatic intelligence.
+Stanny brought a unique kind of dynamism to the Suspense and noir landscape.
+Her face, bred with burning spirit and animal coolness, exudes a subtle psychology, ferocious independence, and dramatic intelligence.

 Sally becomes his new ‘subject,’ a replacement as the artist’s inspiration and love object.
 But once the wealthy and decadent tigress Cecily Latham (she wears animal print) aggressively pursues him to paint her and become her lover, Sally’s fate is sealed.
 Carroll transfers his fixation to his new object, Cecily Latham, played by the gorgeous Alexis Smith (I saw her on Broadway in the 70s.
 She won a Tony award for her performance in the hit Broadway musical Follies... what a treat!)

 He gives a tortured look as symbolic bars of rain obfuscate his figure.
-As Waxman’s music acts like a buzz saw in his twisted psyche he looks down at the letter lying at his muddied feet he grips his head.
+As Waxman’s music acts like a buzzsaw in his twisted psyche, he looks down at the letter lying at his muddied feet and grips his head.

 Geoffrey Carroll returns home to his London flat where he greets his daughter Beatrice.
 He takes the little white package from the chemist and puts it in his pocket.
 Geoffrey asks how her mother is doing, and she tells him about the same.

-He says, “What are you talking about, well of course she’ll live.
-What do you mean?”
-“Don’t get excited father.
+“Don’t get excited, Father.
 We both want her to live because we love her so much.
-That doesn’t mean she will live does it?”
+That doesn’t mean she will live, does it?”

 Two years later, Sally now the second Mrs.Carroll and Geoffrey are living in Ashton in Sally’s Gothic manor house inherited from her father.